nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_10_Debut-game_create_Meteors.md

 ### 🟤 What This Does:

 #### This assigns a random speed to the meteor between 400 and 500 pixels per second.

+- If the speed is set to 400, the meteor will move 400 pixels down the screen in one second.